 Respecting Human Rights

-As a company with global operations, the Nikon Group is deeply aware of the importance of respecting human rights in its business activities.
-One of our many responsibilities to society is addressing human rights issues sincerely.
+As a company with global operations, the Nikon Group is profoundly aware of the importance of respecting human rights in its business activities.
+One of our significant responsibilities to society is addressing human rights issues sincerely.
+In order to more clearly express our stance and strategy in response to expectations from society, in April 2019 we launched the Nikon Human Rights Policy.

 The policy has been approved by the Board of Directors of Nikon Corporation.

-Main Initiatives and Results in the Year Ended March 31, 2018
+Main initiatives and results in the fiscal year ended March 31, 2020

-Internal Human Rights and Labor Investigations in Nikon Group
+Implementation of Human Rights and Labor Monitoring Surveys, and Self-assessment, within Nikon Group

 Nikon Sustainability Report